TYLPHE/linked-lists/README.md

 }
 ```

-I manually tested each function by creating a list and using each function with different values.
+I manually tested each function by creating a `list` variable and running each function with different values.
 ```javascript
 const list = LinkedList();
 list.append(2);